annamj17/VEFT514-LargeAssignment2/README.md

 ### Rules
 This applies for all routes:
-*If a resource is not found, the web service should always return a status code 404
+-If a resource is not found, the web service should always return a status code 404

-*In POST requests which include ids from another resource, the ids should be validated by checking if they exist.
+-In POST requests which include ids from another resource, the ids should be validated by checking if they exist.
 If they don’t exist the web service should return a status code 400

-*If an error occurs on the database level, the web service should return a status code 500
+-If an error occurs on the database level, the web service should return a status code 500

-*There is not model validation required for this assignment
+-There is not model validation required for this assignment

 ### Functionality (80%)
-*Routes (all route declarations should reside in index.js)
+-Routes (all route declarations should reside in index.js)

-*(2.5%) /api/arts [GET] - Gets all arts
+-(2.5%) /api/arts [GET] - Gets all arts

-*(2.5%) /api/arts/:id [GET] - Gets an art by id
+-(2.5%) /api/arts/:id [GET] - Gets an art by id

-*(5%) /api/arts [POST] - Creates a new art (see how model should look like in Model
+-(5%) /api/arts [POST] - Creates a new art (see how model should look like in Model section)

-    section)
-*(2.5%) /api/artists [GET] - Gets all artists
+-(2.5%) /api/artists [GET] - Gets all artists
-  • (2.5%) /api/artists/:id [GET] - Gets an artist by id
+-(2.5%) /api/artists/:id [GET] - Gets an artist by id
-  • (5%) /api/artists [POST] - Creates a new artist (see how model should look like in Model section)
-  • (2.5%) /api/customers [GET] - Gets all customers
-  • (2.5%) /api/customers/:id [GET] - Gets a customer by id
-  • (5%) /api/customers [POST] - Creates a new customer (see how model should look like in Model section)
-  • (2.5%) /api/customers/:id/auction-bids [GET] - Gets all auction bids associated
-    with a customer
-  • (2.5%) /api/auctions [GET] - Gets all auctions
-  • (2.5%) /api/auctions/:id [GET] - Gets an auction by id
-  • (5%) /api/auctions/:id/winner [GET] - Gets the winner of the auction.
+-(5%) /api/artists [POST] - Creates a new artist (see how model should look like in Model section) -(2.5%) /api/customers [GET] - Gets all customers -(2.5%) /api/customers/:id [GET] - Gets a customer by id -(5%) /api/customers [POST] - Creates a new customer (see how model should look like in Model section) -(2.5%) /api/customers/:id/auction-bids [GET] - Gets all auction bids associated with a customer -(2.5%) /api/auctions [GET] - Gets all auctions -(2.5%) /api/auctions/:id [GET] - Gets an auction by id -(5%) /api/auctions/:id/winner [GET] - Gets the winner of the auction.
 If the auction is not finished the web service should return a status code 409 (Conflict), otherwise it should return the customer which holds the highest bid.
 If the auction had no bids, it should return a status code 200 (OK) with the message: ‘This auction had no bids.’.
   • (5%) /api/auctions [POST] - Create a new auction (see how model should look like in Model section).
 The art id provided within the body must be a valid art id with its property isAuctionItem set to true.
 If the isAuctionItem is set to false, the web